Introduction and Translation

 Introduction

-We must take this lesson to heart, as this is the sole reason for our celebration of Channukah: to proclaim G-d’s performance of miracles and intervention when we adhere to His word.
+We must take this lesson to heart, as this is the sole reason for our celebration of Chanuka: to proclaim God's performance of miracles and intervention when we adhere to His word.
+Devotion to a Jewish life—God's words—earned the Jews of Chanuka miraculous salvation.
+Many leaders have not learned from history, and keep Israel under the sword.
+As long as God's word is absent from national interests, God may not assist us.
+This is the

-Our leaders’ reality is dichotomized; they celebrate Channukah, a publication of G-d’s intervention when Torah is upheld, yet, they do not uphold the Torah.
-By our very act of lighting the menorah with our families, we testify to G-d’s intervention, saving those Jews who followed Him by risking their lives.
-Those of us today cowering from following G-d’s Torah due to political pressure, violate G-d’s will.
-It is clear from the Channukah story recorded below, that G-d would have let die, those with no devotion.
-It was not until the five sons of Mattisyahu risked death for Torah, that G-d stepped in.
-The abandonment of G-d and His laws makes life worthless.
+dichotomy: most Jews today celebrate Chanuka, recalling God's intervention when Torah was defended, while much of the other Torah laws are ignored.
+Lighting the menorah with our families, we testify to God's providence, saving those Jews who followed Him by risking their lives to preserve Judaism for all.
+Therefore, God stepped in.
 Until the Jews demonstrated their devotion, there was no divine intervention.
-Once these five, brave souls declared the essentiality of Torah adherence through action, G-d protected them, and gave “the many into the hands of the few, the wicked, into the hands of the righteous.”
+Once these few brave souls declared the essentiality of Torah adherence through action, God protected them, and gave "the many into the hands of the few, the wicked, into the hands of the righteous."

-Today we are slaughtered a great slaughter at the hands of those like Antiochos.
-Children of Israel, soldiers of the IDF, and leaders of the Israeli people must wake up.
-Our history and our very celebration of Channukah attest to G-d’s ability to enable five brothers to defeat the armies of our enemies.
-G-d is not sleeping.
-G-d is not weak.
+Today we perish by the hands of those like Antiochos.
+Children of Israel, IDF, and leaders of our people are wise to heed Chanuka's lesson.
+Is this not why we celebrate?
+God enabled five brothers to defeat the armies of our enemies.
+God is not sleeping.
+God is not weak.
 He sees our travail at this time too.
-G-d’s word and history attest to the fact that He saves those who follow him.
-Until you follow His Torah, until you see with clear conviction that not based on military tactics alone will we be saved, but with Torah as our guide, we will continue to suffer.
+God's word and history attest to the fact that He saves those who follow him.
+Until we follow His Torah, until we see with clear conviction that not based on political and military strategies alone will we be saved, but also with Torah as our guide, we may continue to suffer.
+We must include the Torah's direction when determining our course of action in all national matters.

-Our nation must no longer deny G-d’s ability to save us.
-See your contradiction, as you light the menorah, while you abandon so many historical events instructing us how we must now act.
-Have you forgotten Abraham defeating tremendous forces with just a few men?
-Or Jacob’s salvation from his twin Esav?
-Recall the Ten Plagues, the Manna in the desert, and the splitting of the Red Sea, where every Egyptian soldier perished.
-And recall this: our claim to Israel is from no other source than G-d’s Torah - His promise to Abraham.
-Yet you refuse His Torah, but desire His land?
+Let us recall Abraham defeating tremendous forces with just a few men.
+Jacob's salvation from his twin Esav.
+Recall the Ten Plagues, the Manna in the desert, and the splitting of the Reed Sea, where every Egyptian soldier perished.
+And recall this: our claim to Israel is from no other source than God's Torah: His promise to Abraham.
+These Torah accounts are "lessons."
+But many Jews resist, and without basis.

-We do not rely on miracles; this is against Judaism, and not what I suggest.
-Living by Torah ideals is the best life, and we do not uphold Torah simply to remove our current pain.
-But as the Torah is absolute truth, we must be frightened by G-d’s promise to abandon us if we abandon Him.
-But G-d also promises His protection when we live according to His word.
+We do not rely on miracles; this is against Judaism.
+Living by Torah ideals is the most fulfilling life, and we do not uphold Torah to avoid pain.
+But as Torah is absolute truth, we must be concerned by God's promise to abandon us if we abandon Him.
+He says this in the Shima.
+But God also promises His great providence when we live according to His word.
 In line with this promise, we may seek His assistance.
-We live by G-d’s word, as it is absolute truth, which enables our best existence.
-When living in line with G-d’s word, He has many vehicles to protect us.
-But as the Shema says, He certainly will not shield us when we abandon His word.
-Of course it is preferred that we attach ourselves to the truth of Torah when prompted by its perfect and pleasing laws, not because we need salvation.
-But many times G-d removes His protection to instruct us to return to Him.
-Now may be such a time.
+God's word is absolute truth, which enables our existence.
+When living in line with God's word, He has many vehicles to protect us.
+This is the message of so many Torah stories.
+But as the Shima says, He certainly will not shield us when we abandon Him.
+Of course it is preferred that we attach ourselves to the truth of Torah when prompted by its perfect and pleasing laws, not only for salvation's sake.
+But many times God removes His protection to instruct us to return to Him.
+Maimonides teaches that national catastrophe must not be viewed as "natural," but as God's instruction that we return to Jewish life.
+And if we dismiss such catastrophes as mere chance, we will make matters worse and He will hide from us.
+For God did not create man so as to ignore His gift of intelligence, and ignore God and His Torah.
+This removes His providence.

-Follow His laws, and even the few will be victorious over the many.
+Following His laws, even the few will be victorious over the many.
+Happy Chanuka to all!

 MEGILLAS ANTIOCHOS